-Monday 11th August 2014.
+Tuesday 11th April 2017.
 MMDC Meeting at The Old Mill, Rydding Lane, West Bromwich.
 B71 2EX.
-7.30pm till 10.00pm, Monthly Finds competition, FLO Attendance, See our Forum or Contact us link for more details.
+FLO Attendance Victoria Allnatt 7.30pm till 10.00pm, See our Forum or Contact us link for more details.

-Welcome to our new West Bromwich based Metal Detecting Club Website, Our club was setup for responsible enthusiasts, who enjoy discovering their local history.
-We strongly encourage searchers to follow the UK legislation and gain annual insurance, information about this can be found in the metal detecting links below.
+Welcome to our West Bromwich based Metal Detecting Club Website, Our club was setup for responsible enthusiasts, who enjoy discovering their local history.
+We strongly encourage searchers to follow the UK legislation and gain annual metal detecting insurance, information about this can be found in our links below.

 Initial impressions of the metal detecting hobby may be that they are just going after lost change at the beach or park areas, but there is much more to it than that, Items that date back hundreds or even thousands of years can be found on your treasure hunting quest.
 Joining a metal detecting club can put you into situations where these adventures and discoveries can be yours.
 Solitary metal detecting is how most people see it, but going out with other enthusiasts can be very rewarding.
 You can meet new people who are already interested in what interests you.
 Your progress in the finer points of searching will be enhanced by other club members.
 Advice about equipment, places to go and different techniques will be very helpful for your future metal detecting trips.
 Sharing stories and seeing what others have found gives perspective on your treasure hunt.